 First, and most importantly, use masa harina!
 This is a special corn flour that is treated with an alkaline solution.
 The result has a very distinctive taste, different from regular corn flour.
 This corn dough is then dehydrated and sold as masa harina.

-Masa is used in more than just pan de bono.
+Masa is used in more than just this recipe.
 Tortillas, tamales, pupusas, possibly the cheesy gordita crunch from Taco Bell, even tacos!
 All traditionally use masa harina.
 So, if you want to do some more Latin American cooking, you will go through the bag pretty quick.

 I think it’s better to use all cassava flour if you can’t find any masa.
 Don’t substitute cornmeal whatever you do.
-I tried that and it makes it very grainy.
+I tried that, and cornmeal makes it very grainy.
+Cassava flour is also called cassava starch, tapioca flour, or tapioca starch.
+It’s all the same thing.

 You can get away with using just one cheese, like a queso fresco, but I think it’s better to use 2.
 Use one sharper cheese, like a cojita and the other should be a soft cheese.
 You want to grate them so they can be distributed equally.